AdobeDocs/experience-manager-64.fr-FR/help/forms/using/adaptive-form-expressions.md

 * To reset form fields, you can trigger `guideBridge.reset()` API on the click expression of a button.
 De même, il existe une API d’envoi qui peut être appelée expression de clic `guideBridge.submit()`**.**

-* You can use the `setFocus()` API to set focus across various fields or panels (for panel focus is set to the first field automatically). `setFocus()`offre un large éventail d’options pour naviguer entre les panneaux, comme la navigation, la traversée précédente/suivante, la définition de la cible d’action sur un champ particulier, etc. For example, to move to the next panel, you can use: `guideBridge.setFocus(this.panel.somExpression, 'nextItem').`
+* You can use the `setFocus()` API to set focus across various fields or panels (for panel focus is set to the first field automatically). `setFocus()`offre un large éventail d’options de navigation, telles que la navigation entre les panneaux, la traversée précédente/suivante, la définition de la cible d’action sur un champ particulier, etc. For example, to move to the next panel, you can use: `guideBridge.setFocus(this.panel.somExpression, 'nextItem').`

 * To validate an adaptive form or its specific panels, use `guideBridge.validate(errorList, somExpression).`